-Branding mockups can help you present your logo designs in the best possible way to clients and make you look good in the process.
-Just follow these ten simple steps to ensure that your branding mockups are practical, appealing, and give you the edge over your competition!
+Branding mockups can help you present your logo designs in the best possible way to clients and make you look good.
+Just follow these ten steps to ensure your branding mockups are practical, appealing, and give you the edge over your competition!

 1 – Choose the Right Branding Element

-When you have a logo design, you’ll need to think about which brand element will help your logo stand out.
+When designing a logo, you must consider which brand element will help your logo stand out.
 The main idea is to select a design that aligns well with your branding and provides context and meaning.

-In some cases, an icon may be sufficient enough; in others, you may need an image of your product or service on hand.
+In some cases, an icon may be sufficient; in others, you may need an image of your product or service.

-No matter what shape it takes, make sure you have some visual asset on hand at all times—even if it isn’t for public consumption yet.
-You never know when something as simple as a business card or a notecard can come in handy!
+No matter what shape it takes, ensure you always have some visual asset on hand—even if it isn’t for public consumption yet.
+You never know when something as simple as a business card or a notecard can be handy!

 2 – Layer Your Logo on Different Backgrounds